-Typically, it’s the students receive the rules on the first day of school.
+Typically, it’s the students who receive the rules on the first day of school.
 However, there are some rules teachers should follow too.
-Try to follow these rules on the first day of school and throughout the school year.
+Following these rules on the first day of school and throughout the school year can help ensure success.

 1. Be Welcoming

 Many veteran teachers live by outdated axioms, such as “Don’t smile until Thanksgiving!” and “It’s easier to go from mean to nice than from nice to mean!”
 While these nuggets of wisdom contain some truth, experience has shown that most students – even those with behavior issues – benefit from a warm, welcoming environment, not one based on obsolete clichés.
 Greet your students as they come into your classroom.
 Make them feel comfortable in their new, unfamiliar surroundings.
 Allow them to take ownership of the setting by referring to it as “our classroom.”
 A strong presence in the classroom can take back momentum at a moment’s notice, even if you smile at your class before the leaves on the trees change color.

 2. Be Specific

 Many students won’t remember much of what you say on the first day of school and parents will sign your contract without giving it a second look.
 Despite those unfortunate truths, it is imperative that you design your syllabus or contract with specific information and properly enforce whatever you distribute to students and parents.
 If you weigh your grading components differently, break it down on paper.
 If there are stages to your behavior modification plan, list the steps you will take to correct misbehavior.
 If you give formal assessments on regular days, create a calendar.
 These simple steps will keep your students and their parents informed, and serve as evidence should your methods be questioned by an administrator or parent.